Zika virus spread may draw stock market investor attention

 The company's shares have risen 24 percent over the past two days, in strong trading volume.

-Also in the Zika spotlight is Intrexon Corp (XON.N), which recently acquired a company with a genetically modified mosquito and has touted it as a tool to combat the virus, including at an investor conference earlier this month.
+Also in the Zika spotlight is Intrexon Corp, which recently acquired a company with a genetically modified mosquito and has touted it as a tool to combat the virus, including at an investor conference earlier this month.

-Intrexon shares are down 3.4 percent so far this year, though they have held up better than the Nasdaq Biotechnology index .NBI, which is down 21 percent.
+Intrexon shares are down 3.4 percent so far this year, though they have held up better than the Nasdaq Biotechnology index, which is down 21 percent.

 Intrexon shares jumped 10 percent in strong volume on Thursday, when the World Health Organization warned the Zika virus was "spreading explosively" and could infect as many as 4 million people in the Americas.